 - Talk to your provider if you are having any new swelling.
 A Certified Lymphedema Therapist should be consulted at the first sign of swelling to try to keep the lymphedema from worsening.

 - You are at risk of infection in any area with lymphedema or that is at risk for lymphedema.
 If you experience any signs of infection, contact your care team right away or go to the emergency room.
 These signs include a sudden increase in swelling, an increase in pain, redness, the area is warm to the touch, or fever.

 Impact on Reproductive Organs, Sexual Function, and Fertility (Men)

-Radiation to the pelvis in a man may cause issues with sexual health such as infertility, low testosterone levels, low sperm count or the inability to get and maintain an erection (erectile dysfunction).
+Radiation to the pelvis in a man may cause problems with sexual health such as infertility, low testosterone levels, low sperm count, or the inability to get and maintain an erection (erectile dysfunction).

 - If you want to have a child, you may benefit from speaking to a fertility specialist.
 They can evaluate the health of your sperm and your ability to father a child.

 - In some cases, the prostate gland is affected by radiation, which can lead to a decrease in seminal fluid.
 This can cause a man to have a “dry orgasm.”
 In these cases, the man is still able to achieve orgasm but will have little or no fluid released.

 - You should try to speak openly with your provider about these issues.
 For those having erectile dysfunction, medications such as sildenafil (Viagra) may be useful.
 If these medicines are not helping, you should see a urologist.
 There are other ways that you can achieve an erection, such as using an implant or pump.